About Scyld Cloud Workstation

 Re-Enabling USB Forwarding after Updating to MacOS Monterey

-If you have an existing Scyld Cloud Workstation installation and you’ve updated from Big Sur (or earlier) to Monterey (or later), follow these steps to install ‘VirtualHereUniversal’ and re-enable USB forwarding:
+If you have an existing Scyld Cloud Workstation installation and you’ve updated from Big Sur (or earlier) to Monterey (or later), follow these steps to install ‘VirtualHereUniversal’ and re-enable USB Forwarding:

 1. Use a Finder window to open the Applications folder